The Implications Of Adopting A Worldlang

 Update: Recently, Samsung has announced its Galaxy AI that can instantaneously display real-time translated text and audio for phone calls spoken in various languages.
 This is a new development since this post was originally written, and we shall see if the predictions written here still stand.

 Let’s suppose that a universal near-instantaneous language translator is developed, and that it functions similarly to the Babelfish from The Hitchhiker’s Guide To The Galaxy.
-Here is a reasonable prediction for what it would be like:
+It doesn’t exist yet, so we don’t completely know what it would be like, but here is a reasonable prediction for what it would be like:

 - It would be connected to the listener’s ears and listen for non-native languages.
 When the native language(s) are heard, it isn’t activated.